CMU-17313Q/cmu-17313q-f24-nodebb-f24-NodeBB/UserGuide.md

 ### How to Use
 1. **For Instructors:**
+Log in using the following:
+- Username: Instructor
+- Password: password
    - Navigate to the post containing the answers.
    - Hover over the answer you want to approve.
    - toggle on the **"Mark as Approved"** button that appears.
    - The answer will now be highlighted, indicating that it has been approved by an instructor.

 2. **For Students:**
+Log in using the following:
+- Username: Student
+- Password: password
    - Look for answers marked with the "Instructor-Approved" label.
    - Engage with these answers confidently, knowing they are verified.

 ### Testing
-Automated tests for this feature are located in the `tests/instructorApproval.test.js` file.
+Automated tests for this feature are located in the `test/newImplementedFeatures/instructorApproved.js` file.
 The tests cover:
 - Approval of an answer by an instructor.
 - Verification that approved answers are highlighted appropriately.